willem-strydom/willem-strydom/README.md

-Hello!
+Hello:

 About me:

 I am a dual degree data sceince major at Washu.
 I grew up in Homer, Alaska.
-I have a twin brother
+I have a twin brother.

 Things that I am interested in: